IDMNYU/DM1123-VFS-FA15-DUFF/dm1123vfs_projects_interface.md

 # PROJECT: INTERFACE
 Using a combination of Illustrator and/or Photoshop, apply your brand to a digital interface of your choice (game, website, mobile application, etc).

-#### INTERFACE Wireframes
+#### INTERFACE Wireframe
-Post on tumblr or wordpress in grayscale
+Post on tumblr or wordpress in grayscale (includes black and white)

 * Create a wireframe of your interface within letter dimensions (8 1/2 x 11).
-  * If you are doing a website, you also need to include a sitemap in grayscale (includes black and white) with interface-wireframes category.
+  * If you are doing a website, you also need to include a sitemap in grayscale (includes black and white)
 * Every, single element needs to be accounted for including controls, text, images, videos, and supporting graphics.
 * Do not use Lorem Ipsum for text.
 Use Real Text.